Low AMH and Acupuncture and Your Fertility

 Research, Case Studies, and Success Stories

-You may be thinking, “So does working with an acupuncturist really help?
+You may think, “So does working with an acupuncturist help?
 It seems an impossible feat.”

-When trying to explain to people what can feel impossible, I always like to turn to research articles.
+When explaining what can feel impossible, I always like to turn to research articles.

 Here is a case study published by an acupuncturist who treated a case of very severe infertility.
-This patient had got through many rounds of IVF that all failed.
-The patient got pregnant, at 43, after treatment of six months of acupuncture and herbs.
+This patient had gone through many rounds of IVF that all failed.
+The patient got pregnant at 43, after treatment of six months of acupuncture and herbs.

 She is roughly halfway through her program.
 She is now having 28-day (versus 35) cycles and ovulating on her own on Day 14 instead of Day 10.
 This is absolutely a huge change.